Get PeakVisor App

 Location

 Geographically, JHMR occupies the central-eastern flanks of the iconic Teton Range, a subrange of the larger Western Rocky Mountains.
-The Tetons are massive peaks and stretch 40 mi (54.3 km) from north to south, but only 12 mi (19.2 km) from east to west.
+The Tetons are massive peaks and stretch 40 mi (54.3 km) from north to south but only 12 mi (19.2 km) from east to west.

 The “Hole” in the name of the resort refers to the deep valley encompassing 55 sq mi (142 sq km) of pristine habitat surrounded by towering mountains.
 The vertical relief found in this valley is some of the greatest in Western North America.
-The town of Jackson sits at 6,237 ft (1,901 m) while the Grand Teton reaches 13,775 ft (4,198 m).
+The town of Jackson sits at 6,237 ft (1,901 m), while the Grand Teton reaches 13,775 ft (4,198 m).

-The aerial tramway, Jackson’s signature lift, reaches the summit of Rendezvous Mountain (10,449 ft / 3,814 m) and the crest of the range from the base at 6,311 ft (1,923 m) at the Teton Village.
-That's the biggest vertical drop in the US for a ski resort — 4,139 ft (1,261 m).
+The aerial tramway, Jackson’s signature lift, reaches the summit of Rendezvous Mountain and the crest of the Teton Range range (10,449 ft / 3,814 m) from 6,311 ft (1,923 m) at Teton Village; a vertical drop of 4,139 ft (1,261 m).

 Proximity to the Cathedral Group

 Many visitors are eager to know whether they can see the so-called “Cathedral Group” of the Tetons.
-The name refers to the majestic high peaks of the north-central portion of the range, including Mount Owen (12,881 ft / 3,926 m), and three Teton peaks: Grand Teton (13,1776 ft / 4,198 m), Middle Teton (12,805 ft / 3,902 m), and South Teton (12,513 ft / 3,813 m).
+The name refers to the majestic high peaks of the north-central portion of the range, including Mount Owen (12,881 ft / 3,926 m) and three Teton peaks: Grand Teton (13,1776 ft / 4,198 m), Middle Teton (12,805 ft / 3,902 m), and South Teton (12,513 ft / 3,813 m).
 While JHMR is just a few canyons to the south of these high peaks — hardly a couple of miles as the crow flies — they aren’t as striking from the south as they are from the east.

 Cathedral Group